 (C).
 No Minister not canonically resident or licensed in the Diocese shall be engaged to conduct services of this Church in any congregation during a vacancy therein, or in the absence of its Minister, without permission of the ecclesiastical authority or the authorized representative of the ecclesiastical authority.

 (D).
 Every Minister licensed as provided in this Canon shall at the end of each calendar year report to the ecclesiastical authority services held, and if there have been none, the causes or reasons which have prevented the same.
 Such licensed clergy shall also make such further reports to the ecclesiastical authority as the ecclesiastical authority may require.

 GUIDELINES FOR SUPPLY CLERGY

-Diocesan Convention approved the following minimum fees for supply clergy in 2016:
+Diocesan Convention approved the following minimum fees for supply clergy in 2016 and in 2017:

 One Sunday Service $150.00

 Pastoral or other assigned responsibilities $85.00 per unit*